 Run/Debug Configuration: Node.js

-The following Node.js versions are supported in IntelliJ IDEA 2020.3:
+The following Node.js versions are supported in IntelliJ IDEA 2020.3 and later:

 Learn more from Supported Node.js versions.

 In this dialog, create configurations for starting the debugger together with your Node.js applications on your computer.

 Before you start